<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Your-Pension-Plan

 Whether you’re changing jobs or retiring from ExxonMobil, knowing what to do with your hard-earned retirement savings can be difficult.
-A company-sponsored plan, such as a pension and 401(k), may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?
+A company-sponsored plan, such as a pension and/or 401k, may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?

-ExxonMobil employees in your state who are in their 50s or 60s may be able to gain a significant advantage by properly understanding their pension plan.
+ExxonMobil employees in your state who are in their 50s or 60s may realize tangible benefits by properly understanding their pension plan.
 In this section, we'll give you the tools to do just that.

 "Getting help and leveraging the financial planning tools and resources your company